blingusblongus/service-now-custom-component-setup/README.md

     ```

 - Adding `"react-error-overlay": "6.0.9"` to devDependencies in package.json should fix the 'process is not defined' error.
+- If API requests are not being proxied properly, you probably need to kill the process running on port 3000, and then boot up the development environment again.
+It seems that when you boot it and it hangs, that process is still necessary for the proxy to work.
+So if your API request is well-formed and works in the browser or in postman, but not in the development environment:
+	- run `killall node`
+	- run `snc component deploy`
+	- When it hangs, `control + C` (on mac) to exit
+	- run `snc component deploy` - it should give a EADDRESSINUSE error and then launch on port 8081.
+Not sure why it has to be this way, but that's the only way I could get it to work.
 - Hmu with any questions about stuff that I didn't explain clearly or went different for you, or other questions about how to organize or pass properties to child components.

 ## Questions For Further Development